Universality of scaling entropy in charged hadron multiplicity distributions at the LHC: Theoretical framework and main predictions

 where the first term depends only on the initial-state gluon dynamics through \( x \), and the second term \( f(\eta) \) may include contributions from hadronization and final-state effects independent of \( \sqrt{s} \).
 This scaling hypothesis provides a quantitative approach to test the principle of \emph{local parton-hadron duality} \cite{Dokshitzer:1987nm}, which posits that final-state hadron distributions closely reflect initial partonic configurations.

 In DIS, Eq.~\eqref{eq:parton_entropy} can be directly tested thanks to the hard scale \( Q^2 \).
 In contrast, LHC data are often collected with low \( p_T \) cuts, where soft physics contributions may obscure the scaling behavior.
-To mitigate this, we divide particle production into two components: a soft component dominant at low multiplicities (\( N < N_{\text{min}} \)) and a semi-hard component dominant at high multiplicities (\( N > N_{\text{min}} \)).
+To mitigate this, we divide particle production into two components: a soft component that is dominant at low multiplicities (\( N < N_{\text{min}} \)) and a semi-hard component that is dominant at high multiplicities (\( N > N_{\text{min}} \)).
 Scaling behavior is expected only in the latter.

 While there is no universal definition for \( N_{\text{min}} \), our analysis (to be shown in the next section) reveals that for \( N_{\text{min}} \sim 10 \), the extracted growth rate \( \lambda \) stabilizes and becomes consistent with that observed in HERA DIS data, i.e., \( \lambda_{\text{LHC}} = \lambda_{\text{H1}} \).
 This observation supports the universality of the entropy growth law across different collision systems.